-Do you heard the name of the Guitar Brand whose Guitars sold within a couple of days as soon as it gets stock up.
+Did you heard the name of the Guitar Brand whose Guitars sells out within a couple of days as soon as it gets stock up?

-It is one of the most hyped guitars in today’s market and let’s find out is the Firefly Guitar worth the hype ?
+Firefly Guitars is one of the most hyped guitar brands in today’s market and luckily for all for the good reasons.

-This is not any kind of hype up article for the Firefly Guitar.
+This is not any kind of hype up post for the Firefly Guitar.

-But it took me more than 6 month to get my hands on these guitar even when I personally reached one of the close guy to provide me one of their famous model – “ ES 335 Style Guitar ”
+But it took me more than 6 months to get my hands on these guitar even when I personally reached one of the close guy to provide me one of their famous model the – “ ES 335 Style Guitar ”

 It’s nearly impossible to get your hands on if you going to get it first time.